pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/wip_pacts.md

 From a technical perspective, "WIP" (work in progress) pacts are the ones determined by the Broker to be in need of a verification but that aren't explicitly specified in the selectors.

 "Pending" is a property of a pact that is being verified, and it exists on both work in progress and explicitly selected pacts.

 For the explicitly selected pacts, the pending flag is calculated dynamically, based on the provider branch (which is represented as a tag).
 If there are no successful verifications from this branch, then the pact is pending.
 Once there is a successful verification from that branch, it is no longer pending.

 For the WIP pacts, the pending flag is hardcoded to true.

+### How is WIP pacts different from the webhook triggered verifications?

+If you follow the [recommended CI/CD setup](/pact_nirvana/step_4), there will be two different builds that run the pact verification task.
+One runs when the provider changes, as part of its standard test suite, and it verifies the configured pacts for all of its consumers.
+Another build should be set up which will be triggered by a webhook configured in the Pact Broker, that only runs when a pact is published with changed content, and that only verifies the single changed pact.

+The webhook triggered build only runs when the changed pact is first published, to allow the consumer to get quick feedback on the status of the pact.
+It does not continue to trigger if the same content is published by the same branch repeatedly.

+The WIP pacts feature ensures that the changed pact is automatically verified each time the provider's _standard_ pipeline runs, even if it is not one of the pacts explicitly configured for verification.